Balance files across multiple disks using MergerFS

 MergerFS is a great filesystem for an expandable storage system in a homelab.
 Mostly since it allows you to add disks one at a time without having to, for example, resilver a ZFS pool.
-MergerFS won’t be as efficient as a filesystem that stripes your data across disks, but in the case of a disk failure the disks unaffected will still have part of the data.
+MergerFS won’t be as efficient as a filesystem that stripes your data across disks, but in the case of a disk failure the disks unaffected will still have the files assigned to them.

 First install MergerFS,